Jessica Weaver Goes Braless Under Sexy Tie Top While Rocking Daisy Dukes

 No matter how good or bad you have it, wake up each day thankful for your life.
 Someone somewhere else is desperately fighting for theirs. ❤️ . .
 Double tap this photo!
 Comment below 3 positive tips you have for a healthier mindset. . . @jj_velasquez_photo #styleinspiration #stylebloogger #fashionphotography #fashionstyle #sunsetsky #positivequotes #positivevibes #positiveenergy #positiveaffirmations #positivevibesonly #positivemindset #healthymind

 Weaver, who recently sizzled in a racy red top, wore her long blond locks slicked back in a high bun that sat messily on the top of her head.
 She covered most of her forehead with her chic bangs while a few other pieces of loose hair fell around the frame of her face.
-The look wouldn’t be complete without an expert application of makeup that included defined brows, eyeliner, mascara, blush, highlighter, and sheer lipgloss.
+The look wouldn’t be complete without an expert application of makeup that included defined brows, eyeliner, mascara, blush, highlighter, and sheer lip gloss.

 Fans have showered the side-by-side photos with plenty of love, double-tapping the picture over 22,000 times while flooding the comments section hundreds of times.
 Many fans raved over Weaver’s curvy figure while countless others showered the comment section with qualities that make a girlfriend amazing to a man.

-“ARE WE REALLY GOING TO IGNORE THE FACT I THE MOST BEAUTIFUL WOMAN IN THE WORLD,” one fan wrote, adding a few red heart emoji to the end of their comment.
+“ARE WE REALLY GOING TO IGNORE THE FACT I THE MOST BEAUTIFUL WOMAN IN THE WORLD,” one fan wrote, adding a few red heart emoji to the end of the comment.

 “You’re beautiful in every way,” a second chimed in.